Nick-Sigua/Election_Analytics_Sigua/Testing_Narratives.md

 **Tests**

 Ideally, the best test of the afromentioned pandemic narrative would be to compare Trump's actual popular vote share in an election where the pandemic occurred to Trump's popular vote share in a simultaneous and identical election where the pandemic did not happen; if Trump's vote share were lower in the election where the pandemic occurred, such would prove the pandemic had a negative impact on Trump's electoral prospects.
-In the absence of such an ideal test, there are a few testable implications I could analyze that could offer some preliminary evidence for the existence of the narrative.
+In the absence of such an ideal test, there are a few testable implications I could analyze instead that could offer some preliminary evidence for the existence of the narrative.

-The main testable implication I will analyze is whether there is a negative correlation between Trump's average support in the polls and the daily increase in Covid-19 cases. why this makes sense data (data from dates, each point is covid-19 case increase on given day and trump's poll support on such day) justfiy focus on national level "necessarily look at relationship nationally given data limitations"
+The main testable implication I will consider is whether there is a negative correlation between Trump's average support in the polls and the daily increase in Covid-19 cases.
+This implication is justifiable given, if the coronavirus pandemic negatively impacted Trump's bid for re-election, then the increasing prevalence of the virus, i.e., a rise in average daily cases, would decrease Trump's support in the polls (thus his chances at re-election).

+why this makes sense
+data (data from dates, each point is covid-19 case increase on given day and trump's poll support on such day) justfiy focus on national level "necessarily look at relationship nationally given data limitations"